helinyi/SoftwareEngineeringTeamG7/README.md

-This repository contains two distinct React front-end projects: **Price Alert Setup Page** and **User Dashboard & Profile Page**.
+This repository contains two distinct React front-end projects: **User Dashboard & Profile Page**.
 Although the project folders may appear unclickable in GitHub, they function correctly when cloned and run locally.

 **About the Project**
 Deal Scout is a modern e-commerce platform focused on price comparison, built using React and Material UI.
 It includes features such as user profile management, price alerts, and responsive design.